abdrahmansoltan/Learning-Notes/Frontend/Frameworks/Angular/2-Angular-Modules.md

   - Contains the components that will be shown when the user navigates to a specific route
 - **Shared (Widget) Module**
   - Contains the common components, directives, and pipes that are used in multiple modules
+  - Instead of importing the common modules and components in every feature-module, you can create a shared module that has all these modules and components, Then import them into a shared module and import this shared module into all feature modules.
+This will save imports and a lot of coding lines.

 ---